 Is the Soluble Tapioca Fiber I see on the label today from IMO or a different type of soluble fiber that has all the properties of fiber?

 For a short period, SmartSweets with both types of soluble tapioca fiber (IMO and non-IMO) will be available.
-We expect to fully change over the formulation in 2020, such that only our new recipes and labels will be on the shelves by end of year.
+We expect to fully change over to our latest and greatest formulation for all flavours by early 2021.
 If you see IMO spelt out on the label in full as isomalto-oligosaccharides, that’s a clue you have one of our evolved recipes in your hands.
 You can also look for 'Kick Sugar Keep Candy' on the upper left hand corner of the pouch!
 If you have any questions about your bag of SmartSweets just give us a shout at email@example.com.